webplatform/docs/css/properties/word-wrap/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|Defines whether to break words when the content exceeds the boundaries of its container.
-The '''word-wrap''' property is an alternate name for the [[css/properties/overflow-wrap]] property.}}
+The '''word-wrap''' property is an alternate name for the [[overflow-wrap]] property.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All elements